 * Members of the CoolSculpting (Zeltiq) Medical Advisory Board

-Brad Hauser – Director Nominee.
-Mr. Bradley Hauser, also known as Brad, has been the Senior Vice President of Research and Development at ZELTIQ Aesthetics, Inc. since January 2017, serving as its Vice President of Research and Development since July 2015.
+Brad Hauser: Mr. Hauser joined our Board of Directors effective as of June 15, 2018.
+He has served as the Vice President, R&D and General Manager for CoolSculpting at Allergan Pharmaceuticals since ZELTIQ Aesthetics, Inc. was acquired by Allergan in April 2017.
+Previously, he served as the Senior Vice President of Research and Development at ZELTIQ Aesthetics, Inc. from January 2017 to April 2017 and as its Vice President of Research and Development from July 2015 to January 2017.
 Mr. Hauser joined ZELTIQ in December 2013 as Vice President of Product and Clinical Strategy.
 Prior to joining ZELTIQ, he held multiple roles in the aesthetic industry, including Executive Vice President of Commercial Operations for Cutera, Director of Research and Development at Medicis and Managing Director of Product and Clinical Marketing at Solta Medical.
 Mr. Hauser received his Bachelor of Arts in Human Biology from Stanford University.